anoma/nspec/docs/tutorial/branch.md

 ### Rebasing Your Work

 Rebasing is crucial for incorporating the most recent changes from the base branch.
-Follow these steps to rebase, although somethimes you can rebase directly on GitHub, pushing the "Update branch (rebase)" button at the end of the pull request.
+Follow these steps to rebase, although sometimes you can rebase directly on GitHub, pushing the "Update branch (rebase)" button at the end of the pull request.